Privacy Notice for Automated Income Stream Reviews

 We collect information from your income stream provider electronically.
 In some cases, we may also collect it directly from you.

 We match the data from income stream providers to information we have about you and your partner.
-You would have given us this information before.
+You would've given us this information before.

 How to access and correct your personal information